Domodiak/Domodiak/README.md

 I make various apps like weather apps, todo apps, communication apps

 ## Facts about me
-- 🔭 I’m currently working on [ConvoyFinder](https://github.com/ConvoyFinder/)
+- 🔭 I’m currently working on a secret project 😅
-- 🌱 I’m currently learning UI/UX design, front end development
+- 🌱 I’m currently learning MERN stack
-- 👯 I’m looking to collaborate on various react projects
+- 👯 I’m interested in collaborating on different projects
-- 💬 You can ask me about web dev
+- 💬 You can ask me about anything, I like talking
-- 📫 You can contact me on [Discord](https://discord.com/) (@domodiak)
+- 📫 You can contact me on Discord [@domodiak](https://discord.com/users/486577280550699008/)
 - ⚡ Fun fact: I think I speak English better than my native language

 ## My github stats